 Creative writing, grammar, expository writing, poetry, research and literary analysis are covered in depth.
 In math, the four operations (addition, subtraction, multiplication, and division) have been committed to memory.
 The child is now able to begin the more abstract analysis of number and number systems: geometry, bases, factoring, fractions, decimals, probability, sets, ratios, percents, statistics, graphing, logic, patterns, and beginning algebra and trigonometry.

 Geology, geography, chemistry, physics, and history are explored in depth and backed up by a series of hands-on experiments.
 The “cosmic” emphasis for the Upper Elementary is on the child’s national and state history.
 In this way, children can be involved in current events and the evolution of their own history.
 They study important periods of American History and explore the events that have shaped their lives today.

 The Big Trip

 Being in community with one another is, perhaps, one of the greatest joys of a Montessori Elementary program.
 The children operate as a democratic community, where individual opinion is valued and personal responsibility is expected.
 Again, the Upper Elementary curriculum builds upon what has been learned in previous years.
 This is the time that Dr. Montessori saw the development of independence, and the refinement of moral sense, especially a sense of justice.
-We strongly suggest that children finish the program with the 6th Grade to complete this Developmental Plane as well as to get closure and feel a sense of completion of the Elementary program.
+We strongly suggest that children finish the program through the 6th Year to complete this Developmental Plane as well as to get closure and feel a sense of completion of the Elementary program.
 Our students have felt very prepared both academically as well as socially, for their entrance into middle school.